Printmaking studio and fine arts haven

 Our academic programme invites you to develop your skills and expand your knowledge of the practice of art, its history and its theory.

 Progetto Ecate's philosophy today is well defined.
 Our fine arts programme is the answer to the concern in seeing that many art schools have reduce or removed the classical approach to art tuition, with the consequent decline of skills in contemporary art making.
-Progetto Ecate believes that knowledge is freedom and that it can promote a richer, more diversified art scene.
-We therefore offer traditional academic courses, we invest time and labour to research and teach the techniques and we invest in our students, to bring each student's skills to the best possible level.
+Progetto Ecate believes that knowledge is freedom and that knowledge can promote a richer, more diversified art scene.
+We therefore offer traditional academic courses, we invest time and labour to teach ancient techniques to our students and we work to bring each student's skills to the best possible level.

 Due to the ongoing circumstances